gardener/gardener/docs/proposals/26-workload-identity.md

-Similar approach will be considered also when workload identity is used for DNS purposes, however no detailed proposal will be made as of now as usage of the DNS secrets needs to be understand better, considering also internal and default domains.
+Similar approach will be considered also when workload identity is used for DNS purposes, however no detailed proposal will be made as of now as usage of the DNS secrets needs to be understood better, considering also internal and default domains.

 ### Use cases